Hearing aids finally allowed a girl with hearing loss and Central Auditory Processing Disorder (CAPD) to excel.

 CAPD, A Surprising Behavioral Characteristic

-Cheri was certain there was a hidden hearing loss called Central Auditory Processing Disorder because of my youngest granddaughter’s behaviors.
+Cheri was certain there was a hidden hearing loss called Central Auditory Processing Disorder.
+Why?
+Because my granddaughter struggled with depth perception difficulties.

 When Cheri showed me how my granddaughter struggled to use both eyes together while watching a moving target, I began to understand why she cried or became very emotional almost every day.
 Later, we learned that she had very weak depth perception skills.
 That is why she struggled to balance on her bike.
 Cheri used games to help her understand why learning was so difficult.
 No wonder she was struggling to learn how to read.
 She was smart!
 The issue was her eyes and her ears.